nodejs/node/doc/api/tls.md

 ciphers are eligible for PSK but currently only those that use SHA256 digest are supported they can be retrieved via `openssl ciphers -v -s -tls1_3 -psk`.

-According to the [RFC 4279][] PSK identities up to 128 bytes in length, and PSKs up to 64 bytes in length must be supported.
+According to the [RFC 4279][], PSK identities up to 128 bytes in length and PSKs up to 64 bytes in length must be supported.
 As of OpenSSL 1.1.0 maximum identity size is 128 bytes, and maximum PSK length is 256 bytes.

-Current implementation doesn't support asynchronous PSK callbacks due to the limitations of the underlying OpenSSL API.
+The current implementation doesn't support asynchronous PSK callbacks due to the limitations of the underlying OpenSSL API.

 ### Client-initiated renegotiation attack mitigation